Billions of people Observe holy days that were never meant to be holy!

 Saturnalia

-Did you know: December 25—Christmas Day—has only been a federal holiday in the United States for a little over 150 years, since 1870.
+Did you know: December 25th, Christmas Day has only been a federal holiday in the United States for a little over 150 years, since 1870.

 Did you also know: that December 21st 2020 went down in history as the shortest day of the year in the northern hemisphere, which would also make it the longest night?

-In 2020, two planets Saturn and Jupiter were in close proximity (it was called the Great Conjunction of the planets Saturn with Jupiter) overlapping in the night sky. (this event was referred to as ‘the Christmas Star 2020’ as NASA reiterated that the two planets were closer than they have been in 400 years)
+In 2020, the planets Saturn and Jupiter were in very close proximity, (it was called the Great Conjunction of the planets Saturn with Jupiter) overlapping in the night sky. (this event was referred to as ‘the Christmas Star 2020’ as NASA reiterated that the two planets were closer than they have been in 400 years)

 Scientist also claim that in the year 2020 Saturn and Jupiter were closer than they have been since the 13th Century, which is nearly 720 years!!

-It has been recorded by pagans that other gods Saturn, Attis, Bacchus, Dionysus, Helios, Mithras, Nimrod, Perseus, Sol, Tammuz and Zeus were all born on December 25th.
+It has been recorded by pagans that besides Jesus, other gods such as Krishna, Saturn, Attis, Bacchus, Dionysus, Helios, Mithras, Nimrod, Perseus, Sol, Tammuz and Zeus were all born on December 25th.

-In the Roman Catholic religion the 12 days were a series of feast days practiced in medieval and Tudor England.
+In Roman Catholic religion, “the 12 days,” were a series of feast days practiced in medieval and Tudor England.
 In Christian theology it was believed to mark the span of time between the birth of Jesus Christ, and the coming of the Magi, (the three wise men).

 According to Britannica